-The Board may grant awards linked to specific performance criteria as determined by the Board and which will be earned based on the actual achievement of this specific criteria during the performance period (known as the performance period), as determined by the Board.
+The Board may grant awards linked to specific performance criteria as determined by the Board and which will be earned based on the actual achievement of this specific criteria during the performance period, as determined by the Board.
 The vesting period applicable to the performance share units will be set by the Board at the time of grant.